openai/whisper/README.md

 ## Performance

 Whisper's performance varies widely by language.
 The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language.
-The performance breakdown uses WERs (Word Error Rates) or CER (Character Error Rates, shown in *Italics*) evaluated on the Common Voice 15 and Fleurs datasets.
-Additional WER/CER metrics corresponding to the other models and datasets can be found in:
+The performance breakdown uses Word Error Rates (WER) or Character Error Rates (CER, shown in *Italics*) evaluated on the Common Voice 15 and Fleurs datasets.
+Additional Word Error Rates or Character Error Rates metrics corresponding to the other models and datasets can be found in:
 * Appendix D.1, D.2, and D.4 of [the paper](https://arxiv.org/abs/2212.04356).
-* The BLEU (Bilingual Evaluation Understudy) scores for translation in Appendix D.3.
+* The Bilingual Evaluation Understudy (BLEU) scores for translation in Appendix D.3.

 ![WER breakdown by language](https://github.com/openai/whisper/assets/266841/f4619d66-1058-4005-8f67-a9d811b77c62)